 Still hesitating?
 Then you should read the reviews!

-If you download your Yahoo email, you will create an archive of the emails on your computer.
-That archive will only be accessible through the email app.
+You may want to save your old Yahoo emails to a hard or flash drive, but remember: if you download your Yahoo email, you will create an archive of the emails on your computer, and that archive will only be accessible through the email app.
 If you decide to delete or reinstall the app, your emails will be lost unless you import them into another online email account.

 Pros of the manual method: